Farabee scores in shootout, Flyers beat Bruins 3-2

-Danton Heinen and Brad Marchand each had a goal and Jaroslav Halak stopped 27 shots for the Bruins, who lost their season-high third straight (0-2-1) after six-game win streak.

-Farabee, who played at nearby Boston University, beat Halak high glove-side on the Flyers’ first shootout attempt.
-Hart stopped all three tries by the Bruins, poke-checking away David Pastrnak’s attempt to seal Philadelphia’s win.
+Farabee, who played at nearby Boston University, beat Jaroslav Halak high glove-side on the Flyers’ first shootout attempt.
+Hart stopped all three tries by the Bruins, poke-checking away David Pastrnak’s attempt to seal the win.

+”Carter made some good saves at the beginning, but he wasn’t really tested,” Flyers coach Alain Vigneault said. ”In the third (and after) he was.
+We needed some saves.
+We got some huge saves, and we were able to get in done in the shootout.”

+Danton Heinen and Brad Marchand each had a goal and Halak stopped 27 shots for the Bruins, who lost their season-high third straight (0-2-1) after a six-game win streak.

+Pastrnak, the NHL’s leading scorer with 15 goals and 30 points, was held scoreless for a second straight game.

+”We are a great team and we want to show it every night, but at the same time the other team is preparing (for) us and they want to come up big,” Pastrnak said. ”We (need to) find a way to prove it every night.”

 Konecny helped give the Flyers a 2-0 lead after one period.
 Sean Couturier’s initial right-circle offering was stopped by Halak, but the puck bounced off Oskar Lindblom’s skate near the crease right to a charging Konecny for the goal with 6:10 remaining.